-A. The requirements for eligibility for competing in the Finals Rodeo shall be established by the Executive Board at the Quarterly Meeting and published in the National Little Britches Official Publication.
-Once set, the requirements are not to be altered for that year.
+A. The requirements for eligibility for competing in the Finals Rodeo shall be established by the Executive Board at the Quarterly Meeting.
+The requirements shall be published in the National Little Britches Official Publication before the first day of the current rodeo year.
+Once set, the requirements are not to be altered forthat year.